smyler3/inventory-manager/README.md

 - Fix errors:

-  - Focus first invalid field on unsuccesful submit
-  - Add more context rules or change validators
-  - Combine form field prompts and error prompts
   - Check if I can use .toLocaleString() on the validator constants rather than each instance

-- Accessability:

-  - Style form field contexts and make sure they are accessible (correct tag and read by screen reader)
+  - Add more context rules or change validators -> Combine form field prompts and error prompts

 - Make everything pretty: